LotWizeby Sanaf AI Solutions

 • How the per-unit amount was calculated

 Boards that show their work build credibility.
-Boards that announce an assessment amount without supporting detail invite skepticism and challenge.
+Boards that announce an assessment amount without supporting detail invite skepticism.

 Present Alternatives Honestly